DPAC: Distribution-Preserving Adversarial Control for Diffusion Sampling: Experiments

-\textbf{Implementation Details.} We use the pre-trained Latent Diffusion Model (LDM)~\cite{robin_high_2022} checkpoint (cin256-v2) on ImageNet-1K.
+We use the pre-trained Latent Diffusion Model (LDM)~\cite{robin_high_2022} checkpoint (cin256-v2) on ImageNet-1K.
 For efficient evaluation, all experiments are conducted on the ImageNet-100 (IN-100) subset (classes 0-99).
 We use a pre-trained ResNet50~\cite{he_deep_2016} (V1 legacy, `pretrained=True') as the classifier $v_\phi$ for both guidance and ASR evaluation.
 The CFG scale for $y_{\text{gt}}$ is fixed to 3.0.
-Unless otherwise stated, the target is $y_{\text{tar}}=(y_{\text{gt}}+1)\!\!\pmod{1000}$; ASR is computed on the full 1K head (R50‑V1), while FID/IS use IN‑100 validation statistics.
-All sampling uses DDIM with 200 steps (main results) or 50 steps (ablation) on 1300 samples (13 per class).
-While 1300 samples is limited for absolute FID/IS estimation, our primary goal is the \emph{relative} comparison between guidance strategies.
+Unless otherwise stated, the target is $y_{\text{tar}}=(y_{\text{gt}}+1)\!\!\pmod{1000}$; ASR is computed on the full 1K head (R50-V1), while FID/IS use IN-100 validation statistics.
+All sampling uses DDIM with 200 steps (main results) or 50 steps (ablation) on 1,300 samples (13 per class).
+While 1,300 samples are limited for absolute FID/IS estimation, our primary goal is the \emph{relative} comparison between guidance strategies.
 To this end, we use shared-noise coupling across methods (as discussed in \cref{sec:method_complexity}).
 This isolates the impact of the control $u_k$ from stochastic sampling variance, aligning with our theoretical bounds (\cref{eq:w2_bound}) and ensuring a robust relative comparison.
-The control signal is injected during the last 20\% of steps (late-window) with a linear ramp-up of $\eta_k$.
+The control signal is injected with a linear ramp-up of $\eta_k$.